projectchrono/chrono/docs/tutorials/install/install_guides.md

-Tutorials {#tutorial_table_of_content_install}
+Installation Guides {#tutorial_table_of_content_install}
 ==========================

 -   @subpage tutorial_install_chrono

-    You will learn how to setup Chrono on your computer!
+    How to install the base chrono library

 -   @subpage tutorial_install_chrono_pyengine

-    Here you will learn about the core of the chrono library
+    How to install the chrono python interface - chrono pyengine

 -   @subpage tutorial_install_chrono_solidworks

-    Here you will learn about the core of the chrono library
+    How to install the chrono solidworks plugin